There are many movies that are worth seeing, but there are a lot of stinkers as well. My goal here is to weed out the good from the bad.

 Fortunately, Christine Baranski played it in a way that made it work comedically, but from a plot perspective, it made absolutely no sense.
 That all being said, this was supposed to be a silly, light-hearted kids movie, so it was fine for a character like this to be over-the-top and ridiculous.
-It does not end up hurting the movie too much.
+It did not end up hurting the movie too much.
 It was supposed to be a silly movie, and while the character made no sense, she was certainly silly.

 Pro: Cindy Lou Who (+5pts)

 As you would expect, Cindy Lou Who played a big part in the Grinch’s story.
 While the Grinch was in denial of his emotions and displayed only hate and anger, Cindy Lou Who saw right through him.
 She was the emotional core of this movie, and the role needed a young actress that could pull it off effectively.
 Taylor Momsen did just that.

 Taylor Momsen is now the talented lead singer of a successful rock band called The Pretty Reckless—a band I very much enjoy—but when she was just a kid, she played Cindy Lou Who in this movie.
 I am not saying that this was the most demanding role a young actress could take, nor am I saying that this was anywhere near the most impressive performance that you have seen from a child actor.
 What I am saying is that Taylor Momsen did well with what she was given.
 She played the innocent and naive nature of the character, her chemistry with Jim Carrey was strong, and she carried the weight of being the heart of this story.
 I am a big fan of what Taylor Momsen does now, and I thought she did a pretty good job playing Cindy Lou Who twenty years ago—wow, writing that last part just made me feel old.